syllog1sm/redshift/README.rst

 Redshift
 ========

+**This library is research code, and is in maintainence mode.**

+**For my actively developed, commercially-focussed NLP library, see http://honnibal.github.io/spaCy/ **

 Redshift is a natural-language syntactic dependency parser.
 The current release features fast and accurate parsing, but requires the text to be pre-processed.
 Future releases will integrate tokenisation and part-of-speech tagging, and have special features for parsing informal text.